pastabear/accident-classifier/README.md

 ![Project Demo](demo.gif)

-A proof-of-concept AI classification tool designed for the automated extraction and coding of workplace accident scenarios from unstructured free text.

 ## Project Rationale

 The goal of this prototype is to automate the extraction of structured data from unstructured incident reports, while simultaneously facilitating multilingual documentation to support international collaboration.